Generic Name: droperidol (dro PER i dol)

-You should not receive this medicine if you have a personal or family history of Long QT syndrome.
-Before you are treated with droperidol, your heart function will need to be checked with an electrocardiograph or ECG (sometimes called an EKG).
+You should not receive Inapsine if you have a personal or family history of Long QT syndrome.
+Before you are treated with Inapsine, your heart function will need to be checked with an electrocardiograph or ECG (sometimes called an EKG).

-Some medicines can interact with droperidol and should not be used at the same time.
+Some medicines can interact with Inapsine and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use certain antibiotics, or certain medicines to treat cancer, malaria, depression, or mental illness.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with droperidol.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.

-You should not receive this medicine if you are allergic to droperidol, or have a personal or family history of Long QT syndrome.
+You should not receive this medicine if you are allergic to Inapsine, or have a personal or family history of Long QT syndrome.

-To make sure droperidol is safe for you, tell your doctor if you have:
+To make sure Inapsine is safe for you, tell your doctor if you have:

 heart disease, congestive heart failure;